-36. Detainees are supplied inadequate personal hygiene supplies.

-a.
-Detainees consistently report that during the weekly hygiene distribution, they receive one or two rolls of toilet paper, a four-ounce bottle of liquid soap, and a small tube of toothpaste.
-Some weeks there has been no hygiene distribution.40
+- 36. Detainees are supplied inadequate personal hygiene supplies. - a.
+Detainees consistently report that during the weekly hygiene distribution, they receive one or two rolls of toilet paper, a fourounce bottle of liquid soap, and a small tube of toothpaste.
+Some weeks there has been no hygiene distribution.

-39 See, e.g., Chen Y, Chen L, Deng Q, et al. The presence of SARS-CoV-2 RNA in the feces of COVID-19 patients, 92 J. Med.
+&lt;sup>39 See, e.g., Chen Y, Chen L, Deng Q, et al. The presence of SARS-CoV-2 RNA in the feces of COVID-19 patients, 92 J. Med.
 Virol.
 833, 837 (2020), doi:10.1002/jmv.25825.

-40 F.S.
+&lt;sup>40 F.S.
 Declaration at ¶ 14.

 - b.
 Declarant F.S. reports that despite persistent requests, it took her three days to receive a menstrual pad.
-And that pad was a spare pad provided by another roommate.41 - 37.
+And that pad was a spare pad provided by another roommate. - 37.
 There are consistent reports of inadequate laundry services. - a.
-Declarants report going weeks with no sheets and sleeping directly on mattresses for weeks at a time and not having their underwear or towels laundered for weeks or months at a time.42 - b.
+Declarants report going weeks with no sheets and sleeping directly on mattresses for weeks at a time and not having their underwear or towels laundered for weeks or months at a time. - b.
 Declarant Jones reports that she had no undergarments-only her jumpsuit-for the first 6 weeks of her incarceration.
-Women had to buy underwear and bras by commissary.43 v.
+Women had to buy underwear and bras by commissary.

+v.
 Failure to Educate or Inform Detainees

 38. Detainees at the Clayton County Jail are not receiving education about coronavirus, COVID-19, or information about cleaning frequency and reentry planning.
-The CDC states that it is imperative that people understand if they are at increased risk for the virus.44
+The CDC states that it is imperative that people understand if they are at increased risk for the virus.

-41 Id. at ¶¶ 15-17.
+&lt;sup>41 Id. at ¶¶ 15-17.

-42 Singleton Declaration at ¶ 6; J.H.
-Declaration at ¶ 20; Watkins Declaration at ¶¶ 17-18.
+&lt;sup>42 Singleton Declaration at $\P$ 6; J.H.
+Declaration at $\P$ 20; Watkins Declaration at $\P$ 17-18.

-43 Jones Declaration at ¶ 13.
+&lt;sup>43 Jones Declaration at $\P$ 13.

-44 See People with Certain Medical Conditions, supra note 7 ("The list of underlying conditions is meant to inform clinicians to help them provide the best vi.
-Failure to Adequately Test, Isolate, or Provide Medical Care to Detainees a.
+&lt;sup>44 See People with Certain Medical Conditions, supra note 7 ("The list of underlying conditions is meant to inform clinicians to help them provide the best

+- a.
+Declarants consistently report lack of information from jail officers. - b.
+Declarants consistently report lack of information in written form. - c.
+Declarants consistently report that the only information they receive about the virus is from their families and from whatever limited access they have to television. - vi.
+Failure to Adequately Test, Isolate, or Provide Medical Care to Detainees - 39.
+Many detainees at the Clayton County Jail are not receiving testing or treatment despite experiencing illnesses consistent with COVID-19.
+The declarations I reviewed are remarkably consistent on several points of inadequate care and housing. - a.
 Detainees consistently report poor medical care, waiting days to be evaluated by medical staff, and an inability to get tested despite typical symptoms of coronavirus.
 One detainee, care possible for patients, and to inform individuals as to what their level of risk may be so they can make individual decisions about illness prevention.") (emphasis added).